Revisions Approved by President’s Cabinet 9/22/20; 1/7/21 AE; 2/25/21 AE; 7/21/21

 No Retaliation Policy

 East Georgia State College absolutely prohibits any retaliation, at any time, against anyone who has made a report or complaint, provided information, assisted, participated or refused to participate in any manner in the Sexual Misconduct Process, shall not be subjected to retaliation.
-Anyone who believes that of they have subjected to retaliation should immediately contact the Title IX Coordinator.
+Anyone who believes that of they have subjected to retaliation should immediately contact the Title IX Coordinator or the Coordinator’s designee.
 Any person found to have engaged in retaliation in violation of this Policy shall be subject to disciplinary action.

 Role of the Title IX Coordinator

-The Title IX Coordinator will provide a copy of this document to the complainant and respondent.
-EGSC Police Department will refer reports to the Title IX Coordinator and the Title IX Coordinator will assign an investigator.
-The EGSC Title IX Coordinator will report incidents of sexual misconduct that could result in the suspension or expulsion of the alleged offender to the USG Title IX Director.
+The Title IX Coordinator or the Coordinator’s designee will provide a copy of this document to the complainant and respondent.
+EGSC Police Department will refer reports to the Title IX Coordinator or the Coordinator’s designee, and the Title IX Coordinator or the Coordinator’s designee will assign an investigator.
+The EGSC Title IX Coordinator or the Coordinator’s designee will report incidents of sexual misconduct that could result in the suspension or expulsion of the alleged offender to the USG Title IX Director.
 The USG Title IX Director has oversight to assign an investigator, retain or transfer the case to the institution.
 An investigation will be conducted with full consideration of the complainant’s and respondent’s confidentiality concerns and balancing such concerns with the college’s obligation to maintain a safe and secure campus and meet its compliance obligations under Title IX.
-East Georgia State College’s Title IX Coordinator responsible for overseeing administrative investigations in compliance with Title IX requirements is Sherrie Helms, 478-289-2360; titleixFREEOMNIUPDATE%20
+East Georgia State College’s Title IX Coordinator responsible for overseeing administrative investigations in compliance with Title IX requirements is Sherrie Helms, 478-289-2360; titleixFREEOMNIUPDATE

 Inquiries concerning the application of Title IX may be referred to the address below